Gordon Brown (author): Literary career

-Under the pseudonym of Morgan Cry, Gordon's agent, Francesca Riccardi, struck a new two book deal with Severn House for two crime books set on the north east shoulder of Scotland in the town of Fraserburgh.
-The first book in the Blake Glover crime series, called The Cost, was published on April 1 2025 and the second, called The Fracture, will be released on November 4th 2025.
+Under the pseudonym of Morgan Cry, Gordon's agent, Francesca Riccardi, struck a new two-book deal with Severn House for two crime books set on the north east shoulder of Scotland in the town of Fraserburgh.
+The first book in the Blake Glover crime series, called The Cost, was published on 1 April 2025 and the second, called The Fracture, was to be released on 4 November 2025.

+In 2026 Gordon struck a new four book deal with Severn House, now part of Joffe Books for two more in the Blake Glover crime series (to be published in 2028 - The Toil and The Bodykeeper) and two books in a new historical crime series set in Scotland in 1662.
+Called the Bloody Mackenzie Mysteries the historical books will be published in 2026 and 2027 - Dark Accords on November 4th 2026 and It Will Never Be Over in May 2027.

-Gordon, as Morgan Cry, also published an anthology of twelve short stories, curated from many years of his writing, called ‘Short Stories From A Dark Corner’.
-It was released as an eBook on the 22nd of July 2025.
+Gordon, as Morgan Cry, also published an anthology of twelve short stories, curated from many years of his writing, called Short Stories from a Dark Corner.
+It was released as an eBook on the 22 July 2025.